dagraham/etm-dgraham/README.md

 ### Busy

-- Hours in the day that are partially or wholly "busy" are marked with `#`.
+- Hours in the day that are partially or wholly "busy" are filled using the color of the calendar for the relevant item.
+Shown here with `#`.
-- Hours in which a conflict occurs are marked with `###`.
+- Hours in which a conflict occurs are filled with the overlapping calendar colors of the relevant items.
+Shown here with `###`.
-- The total number of minutes scheduled for the days are given at the bottom of the day columns.
+- Mouse over tool tips show the summary and times for the relevant item.

         +----------------------------------------------------------+
         | Busy - Week 4: Jan 22 - 28, 2018                 F1:help |  1